stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - [x] Print own inventory
 - [x] Print NPCs
 - [x] Remove the int() calls from loader.py
+- [x] Add ability for player to equip weapons and eventually other items

 # Low Priority TODOs
-- [] Add more monsters and subzones
+- Add more monsters and subzones
-- [] Add list with last twenty prints, clear the console and rewrite again whenever a command has been added
+-[] Add list with last twenty prints, clear the console and rewrite again whenever a command has been added
 - [] Add Talents System
 - [] Print in colors
 - [] Add more spells to the existing classes

 # Small TODOs
 - [] Refactor function parameter names in the command_handler and information_printer modules
+- [] Print Equipment
+- [] Print Stats (hp, mana, xp and everything else at once)
 - [] Add item gossip text
 - [] Add command to print item information (that is in the vendor, inventory and loot table)

 # TODOs
-- [] Add ability for player to equip weapons and eventually other items
 - [] Add some kind of armor item type (Head, etc)
 - [] Add a stat of your choice to the game.
 - [] Convert the damage into it's own separate class.